List of Mighty Avengers story arcs: Venombomb (Issues #7-11)

 In a cross over with New Avengers, Spider-Woman reveals that Elektra was actually a Skrull in disguise.
 Tony Stark realizes this is a hint of a full-scale alien invasion.
 Spider-Woman joins the team, as The Avengers battle everyone in New York City, who have been transformed into symbiotes by a virus dropped from space after the Ultron attack.
 Iron Man discovers that the fallen satellite belongs to Victor Von Doom, so he gathers The Avengers and takes the fight to Latveria.
-Iron Man, The Sentry and Dr. Doom are sent into the past by Dr. Doom's time platform, and The Sentry battles The Thing, while Iron Man convinces Dr. Doom to return them to the present time.
-Once The Avengers return, they battle Dr. Doom and eventually arrest him for terrorist crimes against humanity.
+Iron Man, The Sentry and Doom are sent into the past by Doom's time platform, and The Sentry battles The Thing, while Iron Man convinces Doom to return them to the present time.
+Once The Avengers return, they battle Doom and eventually arrest him for terrorist crimes against humanity.